-Note 5 - Real Estate Owned and Related Debt, Held for Sale
+Note 5 - Real Estate Owned and Related Debt

+Real Estate Held for Sale

-In 2017, we originated a subordinate loan, secured by a hotel in Anaheim, California subject to a \$33.0 million first mortgage held by a third party.
-In December 2020, due to non-performance on the \$12.3 million subordinate loan, we assumed legal title through the execution of a deed in lieu.
-We intend to sell the hotel and, as such, as of the date of the foreclosure, we recorded the hotel on our consolidated balance sheet, gross of the first mortgage, at fair market value.
-We assumed the obligation of the \$33.0 million first mortgage loan secured by the hotel, which is held by a third-party, and is classified as debt related to real estate owned, held for sale in our consolidated balance sheet.
+In 2017, we originated a subordinate loan junior to a \$33.0 million third-party mortgage, secured by a hotel in Anaheim, CA. In December 2020, due to non-performance, we assumed legal title through the execution of a deed-in-lieu of foreclosure.
+We intended to sell the hotel and, as such, as of the date of the title assumption, we recorded the hotel property on our consolidated balance sheet at its fair market value less costs to sell, net of a realized loss of \$2.4 million, that was previously recorded as Specific CECL.